 While there are plenty of commercial dog fences available, these can cost a lot of money and may not be suitable for the exact space that you have available and that you need to fill.
-Using DIY plans and following along with instructional videos enables you to create a customized fence design, so even if you have a unique space or have some other specific requirement, these DIY dog fences could be the ideal solution for you.
+Using DIY plans and following along with instructional videos teaches you how to build a dog fence, so even if you have a unique space or have some other specific requirement, these DIY dog fences could be the ideal solution for you.

 1. No Digging DIY Dog Fence

 It isn’t always practical to dig down into your garden.
 Whether your garden is covered in an impenetrable substrate, or you don’t want to risk your security deposit, this no-digging DIY dog fence design enables you to create a dog fence that uses posts that can be easily hammered down into the ground.
 The fence itself is made from reasonably sturdy wire, although if you have an especially large or strong dog, you may need to consider a different material for your fence construction.

 2. Wire Dog Fence Panels

 Using these wire dog fence panels, you can create a run or completely encompass the dog play area in your yard.
 Use the panels to separate your own yard from the outside or create a specific area that is set aside for your dog.
 This is another design that uses wire, but the main frame is made from sturdy wood, so it should be stronger than the previous plan.